environment-overflow/E-Impact.github.io/index.md

 <img src="images/M3_community_page1.png">

-We also allow our users to click on the provided links to learn more about environmentally friendly transportation.
+We also allow our users to click on the provided links to learn more about how they can help save the environment.
 <img src="images/M3_community_page2.png">

 * Daily Page